William Goss Hicks

 The article in the Sevenoaks Chronicle gives us a more detailed account of how William died.

 News of what happened to William was passed to his family by telegram.
 The first informed them that he had been dangerously wounded and was being treated at a casualty clearing station.
 The second telegram arrived soon afterwards informing them of his death.
-The Chaplain who had been in the clearing station 2 wrote to his parents
+The Chaplain who had been in the clearing station 2 wrote to his parents, ’He was amazingly brave and smiling quite up to the last.’

 The first parcel comprised: 1 rule in case, 1 pair scissors, 1 box paints and 3 brushes, 1 pair tweezers, 1 cigarette holder, 1 tube white vaseline, 1 cigarette case, 1 padlock, 1 pipe, 1 stud, 1 box (damaged), 1 shrapnel bullet, 2 pens (damaged), 2 tubes of liver pills, 1 pencil, 3 books of views, 1 rubber, 7 railway tickets, 1 pair compasses, 2 pieces of cord, 1 protractor